caltechlibrary/metadatatools/README.md

 Both "validate" and "verfiy" return booleaning true if everything checks out and false otherwise.
 The command line program `mtd` will also return a non-zero exit code if the validation or verification fails.

 The second way Metadata Tools can be use is as a [ESM](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_%E2%80%93_ECMAScript_2015 "ECMAScript Module") TypeScript module.
 The TypeScript module you can use from [Deno](https://deno.com).
 The latest version of the Metadata Tools module can be found at <https://github.com/caltechlibrary/metadatatools/latest/release> and on the Caltech Library development group's GitHub website, <https://caltechlibrary.github.io/metadatatools/mod.ts>.
 The `mod.ts` file will pull in the whole set of identifier normalization, validation and verification routines.

+The third way is as a JavaScript bundle called [mdt.js](mdt.js) which you can reference from <https://caltechlibrary.github.io/metadatatools/mdt.js> or copy into your own site from this repository.
+It can be built using the Deno task `bundle`.

 ## Installation